Do you want to improve your WordPress Website’s UX? If yes, then this article might be of great use for you.

 11) Attractive homepage

 The homepage of your site is the living room of your home.
 A glance at your homepage will give an idea of what lies inside.
 If it is not impressive enough, do you think your people will further bother to ponder on what lies ahead?
 Remember this is one of the places where you should be including all your site’s important messages that you wish to convey to your people.
-But, do not stuff in a lot of content.
-Just be sure that all important ones are covered.
+But, do not the stuff in a lot of content.
+Just be sure that all-important ones are covered.

 It is not a good UX practice to position everything across the homepage.
 Do not create a congested feeling by pressing in a lot of facts altogether in one place.
 Give room to breathe.